From the archives: This story was last updated in April 2019.

 According to National Geographic, alligator gars inhabit North and Central America, from “as far west as Texas and Oklahoma, as far north as the Mississippi River Basin and the lower Ohio and Missouri river systems, and southern drainages well into Mexico.”

-The fish that is the largest in the gar family can grow up to 10 feet (approx. 3 meters) long and weighs up to 300 pounds (approx. 136 kilograms).
+The fish that is the largest in the gar family can grow up to 10 feet (approx. 3 meters) long and weighs up to 300 pounds (approx. 136 kg).

 Despite being ginormous and menacing-looking, alligator gars aren’t known to attack people.
 However, their eggs are poisonous to humans if consumed.